dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 ![Intune app assignments - Complete](./media/apps-inc-exl-05.png)

+## Next steps

-For more information about including and excluding group assignments for apps, see the [Microsoft Intune Blog](https://aka.ms/new_app_assignment_process).
+* For more information about including and excluding group assignments for apps, see the [Microsoft Intune Blog](https://aka.ms/new_app_assignment_process).